habi/EAWAG-manuscript/manuscript.md

 ## Abstract {.page_break_before}

 A large corpus of Cichlids from Lake Victoria in Africa spanning a size range of 6 to 20 cm was nondestructively imaged using micro-computed tomography.
-The presented manuscript describes a method to efficiently obtain three-dimensional tomographic data sets of the oral and pharyngeal jaws and the whole skull of these fishes.
+We describe our method to efficiently obtain three-dimensional tomographic data sets of the oral and pharyngeal jaws and the whole skull of these fishes for accurately describing their morphology.
-We describe in detail how the data has been acquired to aid in reproducible research.
-The tomographic data we acquired (8.8 TB projection images) was reconstructed into 1.4 TB of three-dimensional images which are used for further projects.
+The tomographic data we acquired (8.8 TB projection images) was reconstructed into 1.4 TB of three-dimensional images used for extracting the relevant features of interest.
 Herein we present our method and an outlook on two projects analyzing the acquired data; a morphological description of the oral and pharyngeal jaws of the fishes as well as a principal component analysis of landmark features on the fish skulls.

 ## Introduction {.page_break_before}